Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \end{widetext} Before invoking the Hubbard-Stratonovich transformation, we inspect the symmetries of the integrand in this equation.
 To this end, we need to consider the relative location of the considered eigenstates $\ket{n_1}$ and $\ket{n_2}$ with respect to each other, quantified by the parameter $\Delta_z$.
 On the one hand, if the energy difference is on the order of the mean level spacing, $\Delta_z \sim \lvsp \ll \rateExp$, the two eigenvectors belong to close-by levels in the spectrum, corresponding to the regime where significant correlations due to the orthonormality constraint are expected.
 As $\Delta_z$ is small compared to the typical scale $\rateExp$ of eigenvector correlations in this case, we can neglect the term to leading order and the integrand in Eq.~\eqref{eq:AvgRsvRAAfterH} becomes invariant under pseudounitary transformations $X \mapsto TX$, $X^\dagger \mapsto X^\dagger T^\dagger$ with $T^\dagger L T = L$.
 Hence the integrand has an approximate pseudounitary symmetry for small $\Delta_z$.

 On the other hand, if $\Delta_z \gg \rateExp$, the $\Delta_z$ term is not negligible and the approximate symmetry breaks down.
 In this case, the approximation collapses to the result that would be obtained if we treated the eigenvectors as independent random variables, see also Sec.~\ref{s4}.
-This is in agreement with our intuitive expectation that eigenvectors corresponding to levels that lie far apart in the spectrum do not ``feel'' each other under the influence of a weak perturbation.
-In the intermediate regime, the situation is much more subtle and will be discussed in more detail after we have derived a result for small $\Delta_z$ below.
+In the intermediate regime, the situation is much more subtle and will be discussed in more detail below, after we have derived a result for small $\Delta_z$.

 \paragraph{Hubbard-Stratonovich transformation.} The Hubbard-Stratonovich identity applicable to transform Eq.~\eqref{eq:AvgRsvRAAfterH} looks similar to Eq.~\eqref{eq:HS} for the second moment,